 In Spain there are processions of the Magi on the night before Epiphany, and children get their presents delivered by the Magi on the 6th.
 In a similar manner to Christmas a cake is used in celebration.
 The Epiphany bread/cake is known as Roscón, Tortell de Reis in Catalan, and in Mexico as Rosca de reyes.

 This month the Society presents the guitar duo Tom and Ash.
-An astonishingly virtuoso act based in Chichester, West Sussex, they have been playing together after meeting at university.
+An astonishingly virtuoso act based in Chichester, West Sussex, they have been playing together since 2011 after meeting at university.

-Since 2011 Tom and Ash have been playing a mixture of traditional Spanish, classical, jazz, contemporary, and original music and have played hundreds of times across many venues around the UK, for example Goodwood House, West Dean College, Wickham Festival, the Arundel Festival, Komedia in Brighton, Hillbark Hotel in Liverpool, and almost every venue in Chichester.
+Tom and Ash play a mixture of traditional Spanish, classical, jazz, contemporary, and original music and have played hundreds of times across many venues around the UK, for example Goodwood House, West Dean College, Wickham Festival, the Arundel Festival, Komedia in Brighton, Hillbark Hotel in Liverpool, and almost every venue in Chichester.